-Provide the student with a folder of words, sentences, and passages that reflect a mixed review of concepts that were previously taught and are emerging into the student’s automatic reading system.
+Provide the student with a folder of words, sentences, and passages reflecting a mixed review of previously taught concepts and emerging into the student’s automatic reading system.
 Offer a chart that students can mark for points for participating in fluency reading each day.
 Include pre-stamped postcards to the school that the student can place in the mail each time s/he reaches a reading goal.

 Ensure that students have access to audiobooks for the summer in a program that is accessible to them.